GlennDumoulin/DeterministicFluidSimulation/Assets/GW2425_Dumoulin_Glenn_NL_LearningLog.md

  --> simple and rapid implementation of a fluid dynamics solver for game engines

 4. [ChatGPT - Networking Fluid Simulations Unity](https://chatgpt.com/share/6714d670-290c-8002-b4c7-899d8904806a) | Search Terms: /
- --> Chat with ChatGPT about the non-deterministic floating-point calculations in GPU’s
+ --> Chat with ChatGPT about the non-deterministic floating-point calculations in GPUs
  --> Discussing some possible solutions such as fixed-point calculations and buffer streaming

 5. [Fixed-point arithmetic](https://en.wikipedia.org/wiki/Fixed-point_arithmetic) | Search Terms: fixed-point arithmetic